How To Stop A Dog From Nipping When Excited.

 This has to be quite a common question with definite answers.
 However, different dogs will display this behavior at some point in life.
 Well, your dog may have adopted this behavior when he was younger.
 It is difficult to notice such behavioral vice in puppies as it comes out as play or greetings!

 In most cases, new dog owners will encourage this behavior unknowingly.
 Whenever your puppy sees you get home, he will jump and wag his tail in excitement.
 Unfortunately, your cute dog will lure you into joining him in celebration.
 This will end up with you petting him and thus he thinks his behavior is acceptable.
-Petting a dog is similar to rewarding him!
+Petting a dog is similar to reward him!
 Let us briefly look at some of the main reasons why your dog is jumping up;

 This is the main reason for jumping in dogs.
 Your dog misses you when you are away from home and rejoices when you come home.
 Your dog will jump at you the moment you open your front door since he already knows his master is home.